keenethics/keenethics/posts/1542956400000-from-partners-to-friends-with-worldlabs.md

   <h2 style="font-weight: 600; font-size: 22px; color: rgba(0,0,0,0.75)">Where We Started?</h2>
 </div>

 What would you do if you found yourself in the middle of troubled relationships with your software vendor?
 You would probably have few options to consider: either to go on for as long as it takes you, or to find someone who can pick up your project and give it a second life.
 In the retrospective, we see that WoldLabs have made not the easiest but the optimal choice.
-Trying to get their web platform ready for a soon-to-be release, they chose to partner with a young but talented company, Keenethics.
+Trying to get their web platform ready for a soon-to-be release, they chose to partner with a young but talented company, KeenEthics.

 Was it love at first sight?
 No, it surely was not.
-Worldlabs had negative experience with previous contractor and were going through difficult times, so Keenethics had to earn their trust.
+Worldlabs had negative experience with previous contractor and were going through difficult times, so KeenEthics had to earn their trust.
 The production was scheduled for April-May, so we did not have much time for courtesies or hesitations ― we got straight to work.
-But Worldlabs team was short of time and full of ideas to implement, so the Keenethics team was rapidly going in number.
+But Worldlabs team was short of time and full of ideas to implement, so the KeenEthics team was rapidly going in number.

 <div style="padding-left: 10%">
   <h3 style="font-weight: 600; font-size: 18px; color: rgba(0,0,0,0.75)">Never Heard of WorldLabs?</h3>